 The advantage of Chaddock reflex over the Babinski reflex is that it may minimize withdrawal due to plantar stimulation.
 Because the CST has a long course, the presence or absence of these reflexes is useful in determining the health of the central nervous system.

 Alternative methods for eliciting this response have been developed.
-In each case, the examiner watches for upward deviation of the big toe and fanning of the other toes.
+In each case, the examiner watches for an upward deviation of the big toe and fanning of the other toes.
 Below are some of the alternative methods: